bosch-aisecurity-aishield/watchtower/README.md

 ## Features

 - **Model and Notebook Detection**: Automatically recognizes AI/ML models and Notebooks within a provided repository.
-Autodetection of file-formats: .h5, .keras, .pb, .pkl, .safetensors, .pt, .pth, .ckpt, .bin, saved models, .ipynb.
 - **Scanning**:Executes thorough scans of the models and notebooks to detect potential safety and security concerns.

 Supported Model Formats: